 While traveling across and photographing Italy for four months in 2017, I only knew enough Italian to pass as someone who was severely intoxicated (or, more realistically, a clueless American with bravado).
-For that reason, I had plenty of time to refine my street photography techniques on those occasions when I didn’t know the local language.
+For that reason, I had plenty of time to learn how to shoot street photography on those occasions when I didn’t know the local language.

 Not everyone is used to being photographed, so my subjects often approached me to ask what I was doing.
 Most of the time, they were friendly and intrigued, but occasionally, they confronted me with anger.
 Some people felt their privacy had been violated, while others simply wanted their portraits deleted — both of which are understandable reactions.